Tina Susman: Career

 Susman began working for the Associated Press out of college in San Diego; she moved onto their foreign desk in New York City and was sent to South Africa in October 1990.
 She was a Johannesburg-based correspondent until August 1993, covering the end of apartheid, the election of Nelson Mandela, and township violence, in addition to doing features, when she became the Associated Press news editor for the country, reporting and writing on top of doing managerial work.
 She covered the famine and civil war in Somalia, the genocide in Rwanda, and regional conflicts in Angola, Lesotho and Mozambique, among other places.
 She also happened to be in the Soviet Union when it collapsed in the fall of 1991 and wrote related stories.

 Kidnapping in Somalia

 In 1994, on her fourth trip to Somalia, and while reporting on U.S. peacekeeping troops leaving the country, Somali rebels outnumbered her bodyguards in Mogadishu, dragged her from her car in broad daylight, and held her for 20 days.
-She describes being treated "extraordinarily well" due to the kidnappers' interest in her ransom, and she told The Quill that believes being a woman was an advantage in her experience there.
+She describes being treated "extraordinarily well" due to the kidnappers' interest in her ransom, and she told The Quill that she believes being a woman was an advantage in her experience there.
 However, the Associated Press had requested news organizations including The New York Times, the Chicago Tribune, and the Washington Post suppress the story to discourage the emboldening of the kidnappers.
 That year she subsequently moved to Abidjan, Cote d'Ivoire to become Associated Press' West and Central Africa news editor and correspondent.